gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-04/index.md

 * Run go mod tidy to ensure go.sum is correct for linux by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/592
 * Make sure account_id is included in account-baseline-security by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/595
 * 12.5 rolled off available RDS versions list so bump to latest by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/597
-* 14.1 is too new and our sample app doesn't support it by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/598
+* 14.1 is too new and our sample app doesn&apos;t support it by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/598
 * Implement preflight check for GitHub PAT validity by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/596
 * Implement preflight check for repo URLs validity by @zackproser in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/600
 * Update deprecated circleci images to latest by @yorinasub17 in https://github.com/gruntwork-io/terraform-aws-architecture-catalog/pull/601